tibbsa/mathtext/README.md

 - [liblouis](http://www.liblouis.org) (tested with 2.6.3)
 - [Qt](http://www.qt.io) (tested with 5.5) _(for the GUI only, tested on Windows)_

+On Linux, Automake/Autoconf scripts are used to facilitate building.

 # Why use MathText?

 A variety of methods have been used by the blind and visually impaired